gianpolo/admin/README.md

    > Use the `--legacy-peer-deps` flag, if you face issues while installing.

-2. Start the development server:
+2. Start the development server (runs at https://localhost:4000):
    ```bash
    npm run dev
    # or